gitpitch/gitpitch/docs/desktop/launch.md

 ?> To use the Docker Dashboard you must install or update to Docker Desktop 2.2 or later.
 You can download the latest release of Docker Desktop [here](https://www.docker.com/products/docker-desktop).

 The Docker Dashboard provides an intuitive UI that you can use to manage and launch GitPitch Desktop.
-This is now the recommended approach for launching GitPitch Desktop.
-If you prefer to work with a CLI at the command line see the other launch options detailed in this guide.
+For users that prefer to work in a UI this is the recommended approach for launching GitPitch Desktop.

+**If you prefer to work at the command line go directly to the [bash alias launch](#use-a-bash-alias) instructions.**

 The following short video introduces Docker Dashboard and demonstrates how it can be used to quickly launch GitPitch Desktop: